zguerrin27/Access-log-viewer/README.md

 Important Information:

-Instead of Create-React-App, I use Webpack to compile Javascript, CSS, and React components.
 In app/views/requests/index.html.erb you will see <%= javascript_pack_tag 'index' %> which injects the react code into my rails app.

 In app/javascript/components you will find the components I created.
 In app/controllers/requests_controller.rb you will find my API.